harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/GCP/2-Harness-Concepts.md

 ### Update an Enforcement

 You can view any Enforcements on Rule Enforcements page.
-Click on the enforcement to view details such as the rules, target accounts, and regions included in the enforcement.
+Click on the enforcement to view details such as the rules and target projects included in the enforcement.
 For updating, you can use the "Edit" button from the vertical ellipsis menu (⋮) to update the enforcements as per your convenience.

 ### Delete an Enforcement